arjunbalu1/Groops/README.md

 | GET | `/api/notifications` | List your notifications |
 | GET | `/api/notifications/unread-count` | Get unread count |

+## 📧 Email Notifications

+The platform sends email notifications using SendGrid for important events:

+- **Join Requests**: Group organizers receive an email when someone requests to join their group
+- **Join Approvals**: Users receive an email when their join request is approved
+- **Event Reminders**: Group members receive reminders 24 hours and 1 hour before events

+Email notifications are handled automatically by the system using a background worker that checks for upcoming events every 5 minutes.

 ## 🔍 Group Filtering

 The `/api/groups` endpoint supports powerful filtering with query parameters: